Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 The sugar maple, red maple, and black maple trees are the source of the sap that is used to make delicious maple syrup.
 This is a guide about which varieties of maple trees produce sap for making syrup?

 Mother taught me years ago a recipe that I have forever in my head.
-When you run out of syrup you can make it very easy: Just make sure you keep maple flavor or mapleine in your cupboard along with your other artificial flavors
+When you run out of syrup you can make it very easy.
+Just make sure you keep maple flavor in your cupboard.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.